 A number of data items on the microdata file have been derived by combining items on the questionnaire in order to facilitate data analysis.
+This was done by using one variable or a combination of variables.
 The following is a list of the derived variables for the HES.